-- 4. All students shall enrol in 15.198G Economics Research Seminar for at least one session.
-Students may only enrol for the Research Seminar while they are enrolled for either 15.199G Research Project or 15.299G Thesis. - 5.
-Except for exceptional circumstances the report on the research project shall be submitted not later than four sessions after the completion of the formal coursework component of the degree as set out in paragraphs 1. and 2.
+4. All students shall enrol in 15.198G Economics Research Seminar for at least one session.
+Students may only enrol for the Research Seminar while they are enrolled for either 15.199G Project Report or 15.299G Thesis.

-1. All students shall study five of the following core units:
+5. Except for exceptional circumstances the report on the project shall be submitted not later than four sessions after the completion of the formal coursework component of the degree as set out in paragraphs 1. and 2.

-15.505G Comparative Industria I Relatio ns: Developed Countries 15.525G Industrial Rel ations Case Studies A 15.555G Industrial Rel ations Proje ct Semina r A 15.535G Comparative Industrial 1 Relations: Less Developed Countries •
+- 1. All students shall study five of the following core units: - 15.505G Comparative Industrial Relations: Developed Countries - 15.525G Industrial Relations Case Studies A - 15.555G Industrial Relations Project Seminar A - 15.535G Comparative Industrial Relations: Less Developed Countries